 What should you do when you find a dead snake on a popular herping road?

-This one is not easy.
+The answer to this one is not easy.
 Most herpers remove dead herps from the road so they don't stop for them again, but if you know that there are other cars on a road at night, you might want to leave a DOR on the road for others to see it.
-This one is up to you.
-I saw several snakes lined up across a well-used road in Texas once, put there by someone who picked up and kept every dead snake they found.
+It's up to you.
+I once saw several snakes lined up across a well-used road in Texas, put there by someone who picked up and kept every dead snake they found.
 This was more a practical joke than it was an attempt to communicate, but it let me see a couple of species I hadn't yet seen that night.

 Herping is not a competitive sport.

 Not yet, anyway, unless you count Rattlesnake Roundups.
 (I remember seeing a roundup covered on one of the weekend sports shows many year ago where they competed to find the most snakes.)
 But many herpers are very competitive when they are in the field.

 I believe that a lot of habitat damage and unreplaced rocks, logs, and AC is caused by herpers who are in a hurry to find animals before someone else gets to them first.
 This can result in animals dying when crushed under rocks they were hiding under and habitat ruined when rocks, logs, or other cover items are destroyed in a hurried hunt.
 This behavior comes from the collecting mentality, which has been carried over into the life-listing mentality.